andrewsonin/exchange_backtester/README.md

 - `Price` does not wrap `f64`, but `u64` deliberately — in order to get rid of potential problems associated with the loss of precision in floating point calculations.
 Actual price `f64` value is just a `Price` inner `u64` multiplied by the `--price-step` in the upper example.
-- `Timestamp` here is just a naming alias to the `chrono::NaiveDateTime`.
+- `DateTime` here is just a naming alias to the `chrono::NaiveDateTime`.

 #### Example